git-GB/feature-engineering-guide/README.md

 # feature-engineering-guide
-Follow this guide to learn feature engineering with python.
+Follow this guide to learn feature engineering with python for machine learning. \
+Here I will be covering how to deal with numerical and categorical data.

 **contents include:**